tweag/servant-template/README.md

 - `--config`, which allows to customize the path of the configuration file
 - `--jwk`, which allows to customize the path of the file where the JWK is stored

-### Database

-In the root of the project you can find a `docker-compose.yml` file which provides a Postgresql database and a web interface to it, exposed on port `8081`.

-You can initialise the schema of the database by running the `schema.sql` which is also provided.

-Alternatively, there is a setup script in `bin/db/setup` that will create a database, user and load the schema required for a working development environment.
-This script assumes the existence of few packages (`toml2json`, `jq`, `postgres`, etc.) made available by the nix-shell but should be usable if they are installed manually.

 ## Documentation